 After taking on so many of these projects, I started to notice many similarities in doing this kind of work and have developed an innate sense of what the family may like to see and can quickly sort through a person’s belongings.

-I have been an active member of NAPO, the National Association of Productivity and Organizing Professionals, since 2003 and am currently serving as the President of the San Diego chapter for the second time.
-I’ve been the chapter Treasurer and Vice President twice, the Director of Professional Development, and the chair and member of numerous comittties.
+I have been an active member of NAPO, the National Association of Productivity and Organizing Professionals, since 2003 and have served in many Board of Director capacities for the for San Diego Chapter.
+I was the President, Treasurer and Vice President twice, the Director of Professional Development, and the chair and member of numerous committees.
 I have been certified as both a Freedom Filer and Paper Tiger consultant and enjoyed being a member of the Filing Geeks Club.
-Also, as a Designer for ShelfGenie, I turn hard to reach shelves into roll out drawers.
+Also, as a Designer for ShelfGenie, I turned hard to reach shelves into rollout drawers.
+I’m currently serving as the moderator for the Directors of Professional Development nationwide within NAPO.

 It’s your choice whether you put it down or put it away. – Jan Davis